Kurpie dialect

-The Kurpie dialect (gwara kurpiowska) belongs to the Masovian dialect group and is located in the part of Poland.
+The Kurpie dialect (gwara kurpiowska) belongs to the Masovian dialect group and is located in the northeastern part of Poland.
 It borders the Masurian dialects to the north and the Far Mazovian dialect to the south.
 The Kurpie dialect is generally well preserved, and a strong cultural connection to the dialect can be felt amongst speakers.
 Standard Polish is used by most people in the region, often alongside Kurpian, and code-switching between the two frequently happens.

 Phonology

 Typical of Masovian dialects, devoicing of word-final consonants before vowels and liquids is present here, including before clitics.
 Also typical of Masovian dialects is the presence of mazuration, however, due to influence from Standard Polish, this is disappearing.

 Vowels

 y phonemically merges with i (approaching it phonetically to ɪ), leaving the hardness of the previous consonant as the main phonemic determining factor: potraw·i (potrawy).
 Often the group er shifts to ir: dopsiro.
 Ablaut is often levelled: ziedro (wiadro), bzierzo (biorą).
 The shift of initial ja-, ra- > je-, re- is present: jek, (jak), redził (radzil).
 This was more common in the past, but often Standard Polish forms can be seen now.
 The shift of medial -ar- > -er- is also present: terło (tarło).
 This was more common in the past, but often Standard Polish forms can be seen now.